• Skip to primary navigation

 Orange Fluff Salad

 In one of my Amish cookbooks, there's a recipe that's almost exactly like this yum yum salad, but it's called orange fluff salad.
-And it includes mandarin oranges.
+AND it includes mandarin oranges.

 So if you like mandarin oranges, feel free to add a can of well-drained mandarin oranges.
 I would fold them in at the end.